NumericalMathematics/DispersiveShallowWater.jl/docs/src/dingemans.md

 nothing # hide
 ```

-For the spatial discretization, we use fourth-order accurate [summation-by-parts operators](@ref sbp_operators):
+For the spatial discretization, we use sixth-order accurate [summation-by-parts operators](@ref sbp_operators):

 ```@example dingemans
 accuracy_order = 6